Urbino-CAMD-Lab/HSDetector/README.md

 # HSDetector - Cholesterol Hot Spot Detection Pipeline (v0.1.0)

 ## Description
-HSDetector is a python module aimed to detect potential cholesterol binding sites around membrane proteins.
-It is mainly tailored to process class A G Protein-Coupled Receptors, but it can theoretically work with other membrane proteins.
+**HSDetector** is a python module aimed at detecting potential cholesterol binding sites around membrane proteins.
-This tool is designed to be executed with minimal user input and it requires a <ins>pre-processed</ins>, <ins>membrane-oriented</ins> **PDB** file of a  protein and a file specifying the parameters of the run.
-HSDetector relies on the Coarse-Grained Martini 3 representation to carry Molecular Dynamics simulations of the input protein embedded on membranes with cholesterol presence.
-Cholesterol hot spots around the protein are detected by analysing the simulated trajectory using two complementary approaches: statistically relevant cholesterol-contacting residues and cholesterol distribution during the MD simulation:
-The consensus regions where there is an overlap between statistical outliers and relevant density are considered to be cholesterol hot spots.
-These regions are reported as a **PDB** file containing the residues considered statistical outliers, as well as the relevant density points associated with them.
+Currently, it is mainly tailored to process class A G Protein-Coupled Receptors, but it can work with other membrane proteins with minimal adaptation.
+This tool is designed to be executed with minimal user intervention.
+It only requires a pre-processed, membrane-oriented coordinate file of a membrane protein in PDB format and an input file specifying the parameters for the run.
+HSDetector relies on the **coarse-grained Martini 3** representation to perform **molecular dynamics (MD) simulations** of the input protein after embedding it in a membrane model which includes cholesterol.
+Cholesterol hot spots around the protein are detected by analysing the simulated trajectory using two complementary approaches: i) pinpointing statistically relevant cholesterol-contacting residues and ii) extracting cholesterol distribution from the MD simulations.
+The consensus regions where there is an overlap between statistical outliers and relevant density are labelled as cholesterol hot spots.
+The protocol returns the identified hot spots in PDB format, with the residues considered statistical outliers, as well as the relevant density points associated with them.

 ## Installation
 This package can be installed using the command